 Adobe Premiere Pro is an excellent tool for video editing that has a lot of features and functions you’re able to use.
 I currently subscribe to the creative cloud that allows me access to all the Adobe applications such as Premiere Pro, Photoshop, After Effects, Lightroom and much more.

-If you’re interested in the Creative Cloud, you can find more information here: Adobe Creative Cloud.
+If you’re interested in the Creative Cloud, you can find more information at the Adobe Creative Cloud website.

 Let’s get started, there are two methods you can use however I can never seem to get the first one to work for me, but it is worth a shot.
 (I think it has something to do with how my images are numbered.)

 Import Image Sequence

 This technique didn’t quite work for me, but it might work for you so I will detail it here.

 3. Select the first image of the sequence and tick image sequence just above the file name box.

 4. This step should then create a time-lapse of all your images.
 (It only got about 1-2 seconds worth of my videos)

 5. After this drag and drop from the project window into the timeline.